TheBozzz34/Nixon/README.md

 I am learning client development with this project, it is in no way meant to be actually useful.

+It has working microsoft device code flow auth which is cool though

 half of this is skidded from rise and tenacity leaks lmao

 ![image0](https://r2.e-z.host/66429241-79bf-4da7-b4b6-33cb201c59b4/8g0wq976.png)